tls-attacker/TLS-Attacker-Description/README.md

 ## Stable Versions

 The TLS-Attacker-Project uses Maven as a build tool.
-All stable versions of the sub-projects are accessible via Maven Central and can be included as dependencies in your projects pom.xml.
+All stable versions are first deployed to [the internal Nexus repository](#snapshot-repository--nexus) and all versions required for public releases are also deployed to Maven Central.
+Stable versions can be included as dependencies in your projects pom.xml.
 An example for the X.509-Attacker is given below.

 ```xml
 <!-- https://mvnrepository.com/artifact/de.rub.nds/X509Attacker -->